- For Teachers

 Lie-lay-lain (to be in a horizontal position)

-Browse the following links to other content related to 'Homonyms' from the 'Vocabulary' grammar category:
+Browse the following links to other content related to the term 'Homonyms' from the 'General' vocabulary category: